-

 Improved focus and calm

-Children naturally have a large amount of energy and can often become overstimulated by the busy classrooms and noise in their homes.
-Giving sensory toys or an outlet for children to release energy is helpful for them to refocus on tasks, even if it is to squeeze a stress ball or quietly fidget and spin a fidget toy.
+Children naturally have a lot of energy and can often become overstimulated by the busy classrooms and the noise in their homes.
+Giving sensory toys or an outlet for children to release energy helps them refocus on tasks, even if it is squeezing a stress ball or quietly fidgeting and spinning a fidget toy.

 Supports speech & communication